The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   setLocation(address);
   console.log(`Our address is ${address}`);
   ```
-  This code logs 829 Jefferson Ave first because it runs a function setLocation with the parameter of address and then redefines it, and
+  This code logs 829 Jefferson Ave first because it runs a function setLocation the location variable defined locally within it thus
-  returns 829 Jefferson ave rather 7 marcus garvey.
-Then we log a a string with the variable address that refers to the global variable address.
+  returns 829 Jefferson ave rather than 7 marcus garvey.
+Then we log a string with the variable address that refers to the global variable address.
   This then returns the orginal value of address as '7 Marcus Garvey'.

+  // 829 Jefferson Ave.
+  // 7 Marcus Garvey

 13. **What do we mean when we say that JavaScript passes variables _by value_?**

-  What we mean when we say we pass variables by value is that we are not directly mutating or manipulating the value of out target.
+  What we mean when we say we pass variables by value is that we are not directly mutating or manipulating the value of our target.
 What
-  we are doing is creating a copy and using that to perform our tasks rather than directly changing the value.
-This only works on primitive
+  we are doing is creating a copy and using that to perform our tasks rather than directly changing the value of the original.
-  values and not objects.

 14. **What does it mean to _pass by reference_?
 In what ways do arrays and objects appear to be passed by reference in JavaScript?**

   Pass by referenec refers to the act of not creating a new spot in system memory and directly dealing with the target we are trying to mutate.
-  This process only applies to objects and arrays.
+  This process only applies to objects and arrays because methods called on them mutates the array/object itself, changing the values it holds within the memory.